Students may be released from college residency requirements if they meet the requirements for Commuter Status.

 In addition, the student and their parents or legal guardians with whom they reside may be required to sign a sworn, notarized Confirmation Affidavit confirming that the requirements of Commuter Status have been met.
 Confirmation Affidavits may be requested at any time.
 Students and parents/legal guardians may also be required to supply other proof that the Commuter Status requirements are being met and are expected to promptly respond to all inquiries or investigations concerning Commuter Status.

-Students can apply for and be assigned on-campus housing after they have been approved for commuter status, but the campus housing assignment is binding for the entire academic year.
-Student requests to change from living on campus to commuter status for spring semester will not be granted.
+Students may apply for and be assigned on-campus housing after they have been approved for Commuter Status, but the campus housing assignment is binding for the entire academic year.
+Requests to change from living on campus to Commuter Status for the spring semester will not be granted.

 Violations of Commuter Status Policy: Any failure to comply with the requirements of an approved Commuter Status will be addressed through the student discipline process.
 If a student does not apply for and receive commuter status permission, the student will automatically be assigned and be charged for an on-campus housing assignment.
 Sanctions may include, but are not limited to, permanent revocation of Commuter Status, suspension from college, disciplinary probation, and assignment to a college housing unit.
 In addition, the student may be assessed standard housing costs retroactive for all periods for which Commuter Status was granted (even if the violation did not cover the entire period of Commuter Status).